-3. stump grinders are dangerous machines and can come back at you if not fed into the
+- stump grinders are dangerous machines.
+A two wheel stump grinder can flip back at you if not fed into the

 stump properly.
-They will also cause surrounding damage or injury if not screened
+It can also cause surrounding damage or injury if not screened

-4. the cost of hire and your effort to complete the job safely will be less cost-effective
+- the cost of hire and your time/effort to complete the job safely will be less cost-effective

-than the cost of hiring a professional stump grinder.
+than the cost of hiring a professional tree stump grinder.

 A good tree stump grinder will ask the following ten questions: